contractdesign/reading/apue.md

     signal( SIGINT, sig_int)  // sig_int is the handler

 A list of the signals can be found from `man -s 7 signal`.

+# Related Notes

+## Linux Kernel API

+This [link](http://www.cs.bham.ac.uk/~exr/lectures/opsys/12_13/docs/kernelAPI/) has a number of functions and data types available for use from kernel space.
+Useful portions:

+-   driver basics
+-   data types